-During this fourth dissertation completion course, candidates review, evaluate, and edit Chapters One to Five of the dissertation draft for coherence, clarity, consistency, and link themes to the purpose of the study.
-Candidates discuss in the group forum the meaning of their study's interpretations and conclusions.
-Candidates compose the research abstract and prepare their dissertation draft for the committee's final review.
-After receiving approval from their committee, candidates finish any remaining editing, formatting, and current APA style and format requirements, and prepare for the oral defense by practicing their presentations, responding to peer questions, and following the criteria in the dissertation rubric.
-Candidates schedule and present their oral defense to their committee and the RDGS community.
+During this fourth dissertation completion course, candidates review, evaluate, and edit Chapters One to Five of the dissertation draft for coherence, clarity, and consistency.
+Candidates complete the dissertation abstract and prepare their dissertation draft for the committee's final review.
+In the group forum, they prepare for the oral defense by practicing their presentations, discussing the interpretations and conclusions of their study, responding to peer questions, following the criteria in the dissertation rubric.
+After receiving approval from their committee, candidates finish any remaining editing according to current APA style and format requirements.
+Candidates familiarize themselves with the requirements and procedures of scheduling and completing the oral dissertation defense to their committee and the RDGS community.